0x29aNull/DarkVoid/DV-Episode3.md

 Xwindows system and set them up locally, I prefer to keep my install small and lean.
 If you decide to go the Xwindows route, just skip the part of obtaining your IP and put ````http://127.0.0.1:PORT/```` in your browser's address bar.
-You can also skip curl'ing your IP address if you are accessing the services from within your home network since we told to firewall to allow all traffic from anything connected to 192.168.1.x.
+You can also skip curl'ing your IP address if you are accessing the services from within your home network since we told the firewall to allow all traffic from anything connected to 192.168.1.x.
 We need to find out what our outside IP address is so that we can connect to it. we can do this with a simple curl command... ````curl ifconfig.me````

 #### Deluge

 First service we're going to configure is deluge.
 This is pretty easy, Just login with the password ````deluge```` and then change the password.
 It should prompt you automatically to change it and bring up the configuration menu on first login.
-Click on the 'Preferences' button and You can set your downloads location and any other configurations you may need.
+Click on the 'Preferences' button and you can set your downloads location and any other configurations you may need.
 I'm not going to go in to details on this as it's not the most important part and there are numerous tutorials online on configuring deluge.